atsign-foundation/privatefit/README.md

 We have issues open for prioritized app features to be designed and implemented.
 For each feature, designers can submit links to Figma / Adobe XD as a comment on the GitHub Issue.
 In particular, this current issue requires a new design (https://github.com/atsign-foundation/privatefit/issues/3).

 ## Why The @platform
-This open-source app is built on the @platform, a set of tools allowing developers to leverage existing app patterns to make use of the atProtocol.
-The @protocal allows two parties to securely exchange information (end-to-end encrypted).
-This technology was created by Atsign (atsign.com).
-This project leverages the atPlatformto accelerate Flutter development and ensure those who use the app have control over their data.
-See this developer website for more information about the technology (atsign.dev).
+This open-source app is built on the atPlatform, a set of tools allowing developers to leverage existing app patterns to make use of the atProtocol.
+The atProtocol allows two parties to securely exchange information (end-to-end encrypted).
+This technology was created by [Atsign](https://atsign.com).
+This project leverages the atPlatform to accelerate Flutter development and ensure those who use the app have control over their data.
+See this developer website for more information about the technology [atsign.dev](https://atsign.dev).

 ## Installation & Dependencies
 Clone the repo: git clone https://github.com/atsign-foundation/privatefit.git <br>